s-di-cola/swapcast/docs/src/src/SwapCastHook.sol/contract.SwapCastHook.md

 ### NoConvictionStakeDeclaredInHookData
 Reverts if a user attempts to make a prediction (`hookData` is provided) but the conviction stake declared in `hookData` is zero.

+*This error is thrown in the _afterSwap function when a prediction attempt is made with zero conviction stake.
+A non-zero conviction stake is required to ensure users have skin in the game when making predictions.*

 ```solidity
 error NoConvictionStakeDeclaredInHookData();